 Do I need to be present in court to enter into a submittal?

 Usually no. In most cases your attorney can appear in court on your behalf so you never have to show up.

 Accused of a misdemeanor?
 Call us now . . .

 As you can see, submittals are an easy way to keep your record clean of misdemeanors in Nevada.
 And you never have to admit guilt or go through a trial.

-Our Las Vegas criminal defense attorneys can meet with you for free to discuss submittals.
+Our Las Vegas criminal defense attorneys can meet with you to discuss submittals.
 Call us today.